andylemin/PFUI/README.md

 ### The Challenge;

 Traditional firewall setups allow nothing in and everything out by default.
-So many environments add DNS-Blacklists (DNSBLs) to internal DNS services to provide the filtering of outbound traffic.
+So many environments add DNS-Blacklists (DNS-BLs) to internal DNS services to provide the filtering of outbound traffic.

-It is common to also block UDP ports 53 and 853 (DNS over TLS) outbound (excluding the internal DNS servers), as a means of forcing clients to use the internal DNS (running DNSBLs), as well as minimising DNS based Data Exfiltration.
+It is common to also block UDP ports 53 and 853 ("DNS over TLS" (DoT)) outbound (excluding the internal DNS servers), as a means of forcing clients to use the internal DNS (running DNS-BLs), as well as minimising DNS based Data Exfiltration.

-However, since "DNS over HTTPS" (DoH) it is now no longer possible to separate DNS from HTTPS traffic, to block all DNS and force the use of internal DNSBLs.
+However, since "DNS over HTTPS" (DoH) it is now no longer possible to separate DNS from HTTPS traffic, to block all DNS and force the use of internal DNS-BLs.

 Additionally, since "Bring Your Own Device" (BYOD) (where devices have no central control) the use of SSL-terminating web proxies with company certificate becomes difficult.